ehamberg/gtdguide/src/lyagtd.markdown

 # The "@@next actions@@" list

 So what's the @@next actions@@ list?
 Well, uh, a list of your next actions, obviously.
 Another name for these actions is "as-soon-as-possible actions"--it is simply those things from which you will pick out what to work on when you are not watching funny cat videos on Youtube or playing Farmville.

 # The "@@waiting for@@" list

 When you delegate work to others, send an e-mail you expect or need to be replied to, order something, or have a task that is "blocked" because you are waiting for someone else to do something, it should be written down on your
 @@waiting for@@ list.
 These items should always be stamped with the current date so that you'll be able to e-mail your co-worker Marvin and say "I'm still waiting for the WTF report you said you'd finish within a month.
 That was 32 days ago!".

 # Projects

-If your still with me you might have worried that a <span class="action">"research artificial intelligence textbooks"</span> action on your @@next actions@@ list is all that is written down about your plan to take over the world.
+If your still with me you might have worried that a ^^"research artificial intelligence textbooks"^^ action on your @@next actions@@ list is all that is written down about your plan to take over the world.
 Wouldn't it be easy to lose track once that action is done and erased from your list?
 Yes, it kinda would...
 That's where the @@projects@@ list comes in.

 GTD's definition of a project is very broad.
 It defines any objective that requires more than one action as a project.
 These projects should go on your